atrosekta/rust-electrical-wiki/content/smart.md

 Notes:

 - Only people with TC authorization can operate the Switch

 - Can be paired with Rust+ and the Rust+ Bot
 - Link to section talking about the side inputs
+- The side inputs block the destruction detectors ability to see

 ---